-Nature is a gift to this world and to save this nature in its best form is what humans can do as a thankyou gesture.
-Dubai is among those states blessed with natural land, and they have protected it in the best way possible so that not only birds and wildlife have a vast place to live, but also nature lovers can experience it from a near distance.
-Ras Al Khor is one of the places as wildlife sanctuaries to visit in Dubai.
+Nature is a gift to this world and to save this nature in its best form is what humans can do as a thank-you gesture.
+Dubai is among those states blessed with natural land, and they have protected it in the best way possible so that not only birds and wildlife have a vast place to live but also nature lovers can experience it from a near distance.
+Ras Al Khor is one of the wildlife sanctuaries to visit in Dubai.

 Ras Al Khor

 Ras Al Khor is a wetland in Dubai.
 The sanctuary was built here in the year 985.
 On March 1st, 1998, the Dubai government announced this place as a bird-protected area.
-Every year a large flock of migratory waterbirds makes their stop at Ras Al Khor Wildlife Sanctuary on the Dubai Creek.
+Every year a large flock of migratory waterbirds stops at Ras Al Khor Wildlife Sanctuary on Dubai Creek.

 Ras Al Khor is close to Dubai city.
 It is built with the help of lagoons, salt flats, mangroves, and mudflats, making it different from other sanctuaries.
 This sanctuary is spread over an area of 6.2 square kilometers.
 This ecosystem carries both Fauna and Flora.